sveltejs/svelte-preprocess/README.md

 # Svelte Preprocess

-> A [Svelte](https://svelte.dev) preprocessor with sensible defaults and support for: PostCSS, SCSS, Less, Stylus, Coffeescript, TypeScript, Pug and much more.
+> A [Svelte](https://svelte.dev) preprocessor with sensible defaults and support for: PostCSS, SCSS, Less, Stylus, CoffeeScript, TypeScript, Pug and much more.

 <p>
   <a href="https://www.npmjs.com/package/svelte-preprocess">